dreamscale-io/talk/README.md

 `yarn install`

-To run the app, we use the heroku client that runs the Procfile
+To run the express, we use the heroku client that runs the Procfile

 `heroku local web`